 - Navigate: The Navigate view provides a list of meta keys and meta values with a focus on metadata.
 You can drill into the data, open a selected event in the Events view or the Event Analysis view, view a reconstruction of an event, search for events, look up additional context from the Context Hub service, and configure Navigate view preferences.

 - Events: The Events view provides a list of events with a focus on raw data.
 You can browse a simple list of events, a detailed list, and a log list.
 You can search for events, open a selected event in the Event Analysis view, view a reconstruction of the event, look up additional context from the Context Hub service, and configure Events view preferences.

 - Event Analysis: The Event Analysis view provides a list of events with focus on metadata and raw data.
-You can view a reconstruction that offers helpful cues to identify points of interest in a reconstruction, jump to the Hosts view, pivot to standalone Endpoint, look up additional context from the Context Hub service (Version 11.2 and later), look up data in Live, and do external lookups.
+You can view a reconstruction that offers helpful cues to identify points of interest in a reconstruction, pivot to standalone Endpoint, look up additional context from the Context Hub service (Version 11.2 and later), look up data in Live, and do external lookups.

-- Hosts view: (Version 11.1 and later) The Hosts view lists all hosts with a NetWitness Endpoint Insights Agent running.
-For every host, you can view processes, drivers, DLLs, files (executables), services, and autoruns that are running, and information related to logged-in users.
-From the Hosts view, you can go to the Navigate and Event Analysis views.
+- Hosts view: (Version 11.1 and later) The Hosts view lists all hosts with a NetWitness Endpoint Agent running.
+For every host, you can view scan details, tracking events related to alerts, anomalies, process details, and information related to logged-in users.
+From the Hosts view, you can go to the Navigate, Event Analysis, and Users views.

 - Users view: (Version 11.2 and later) The Users view provides visibility into risky user behaviors across your enterprise with RSA NetWitness UEBA.
 You can view a list of high-risk users and a summary of the top alerts for risky behavior for your environment, and then select a user or an alert and view details about the risky behavior and a timeline during which the behaviors occurred.